tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

   `GatewayClass`.

 If there are multiple policies targeting the same resource and setting the same variable, the result is undefined.
+Policies of type `GatewayConfig` may target both `Gateway` and `Namespace` resources.